Miideh/Heart-Disease-Prediction-Supervised-Learning-/README.md

 * **Logistic Regression:** Simple, interpretable, and perfect for understanding which features actually influence heart disease.
 * **k-Nearest Neighbors (k-NN):** Intuitive and demonstrates how similar patients cluster together.
-* **Decision Trees:** Visual, easy to interpret, and great for storytelling — I could literally “see” how decisions were made.
+* **Decision Trees:** Visual, easy to interpret, and great for storytelling, I could literally “see” how decisions were made.

 ---